twestpha/Starcraft2/readme.md

 # StarCraft 2 Demake Project

-This is a personal project recreating the campaigns of StarCraft 2 Wings of Liberty, Heart of the Swarm, Legacy of the Void, and Covert Operations in the StarCraft 1 engine, by way of the campaign editor.
+This is a personal project recreating the campaigns of StarCraft 2 Wings of Liberty, Heart of the Swarm, Legacy of the Void, and Covert Ops, and select maps from Heroes of the Storm in the StarCraft 1 engine, by way of the campaign editor.

 Feel free to clone the repo or download the zipped file of the levels, and place them in the directory